parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 In this task, you re-deploy the web app to your App Service and test the app using Azure AD B2C.

-1. Go back to Visual Studio, right-click on the **Contoso.Apps.SportsLeague.Web** project, and select **Publish**.
+1. Go back to Visual Studio, right-click on the **Contoso.Apps.SportsLeague.Web** project and select **Publish**.
 Follow the steps to deploy the updated application to the Microsoft Azure Web App.

     Launch a browser outside of Visual Studio for testing if the page loads in Visual Studio.